iro0087/rando_csv_gen/README.md

 - You can choose if a column will be randomly composed of strings and integers

-- You can choose gaussian-type value in a column
+- You can choose gaussian-type value in a column and edit mu and sigma for each chosen column.

 Example in raw text